homeowmorphism/goofycoin/README.md

 - base58, ecdsa

 ## Security
 * Goofycoin was written as a toy project by a non-cryptographer.
-I did my best but I'm sure there are many security flaws that someone well-versed in the field could easily point out.
+'Nuff said.
 * Goofycoin depends on the ecdsa library, which is does not protect against timing attacks.

 ## Run Goofycoin